ellxc/seval/README.md

 `seval` has not been formally tested, and may have bugs.
 It has been implemented to attempt to ensure safe sandboxed execution, but there could be bugs.
 Use at your own risk.

+## `repl.py`

+There is a `repl` using a GNU Readline interface.
+You'll need a readline implementation installed from pip. `anyreadline` is a metapackage which installs a readline library appropriate for your operating system.
+The `gnureadline` package is incompatible with Windows.